 History of nicotine, caffeine, or alcohol consumption may suggest peptic ulcer; excess alcohol consumption is a risk factor for pancreatitis.

 Adolescents may avoid answering sensitive questions regarding sexual history and drug use truthfully in the presence of parents or guardians; therefore, it may be appropriate to conduct some parts of the history with the adolescent alone.

 This should be performed in a comfortable and nonthreatening manner.
 Children may need to be distracted by parents or guardians in order to obtain an accurate exam.
 In younger children, localization of the abdominal pain may be difficult.

-Because pediatric abdominal pain may originate from other areas of the body (e.g., genitals or lungs), a comprehensive physical exam is necessary, including performing a rectal exam and checking stool for occult blood (guaiac test).
+Because pediatric abdominal pain may originate from other areas of the body (e.g., genitals or lungs), a comprehensive physical exam is necessary.
+Digital rectal exam is not routinely performed and is not needed to diagnose functional constipation.
+UK guidelines recommend that digital rectal exam should only be performed by clinicians able to interpret features of anatomical abnormalities or Hirschsprung disease.
 Pelvic exam is not routinely performed; history is usually a guide and digital exam should be reserved for adolescents who are sexually active.

 Consideration of vital signs should be based on age-appropriate normal values.